 Whether an action terminated favorably can be confusing for a layperson.
 A proceeding that terminates without regard to its merits due to an agreement or settlement of the parties, or solely because of a trick or favor, or due to some other device preventing action and consideration, is not an action that terminated favorably.
 Instead, there must be a termination based on the merits, or on the propriety of the proceedings, or by a dismissal or discontinuance based on the plaintiff's consent.Consult a New York City Attorney after a Civil Rights Violation

+Malicious prosecution cases are often quite challenging not only because the elements are hard to prove but also because the government often will rally behind its own officers.
 At Phillips & Associates, our civil rights lawyers offer experienced representation for individuals in New York City whose rights have been infringed, from Staten Island and Manhattan to Brooklyn and Queens.
-Call us at (212) 248-7431 or contact us through our online form.
+Call us at (833) 529-3476 or contact us through our online form.